Effects unit: Other effects

 to introduce the Doppler effect and other sound reflections.
 The rotating speaker baffle creates a chorus-type effect.
 Named after its inventor, Donald Leslie, it is particularly associated with the Hammond organ but is used with a variety of instruments as well as vocals.
 The Hammond/Leslie combination has become an element in many genres of music.
-The Leslie Speaker and the Hammond Organ brands are currently owned by Suzuki Musical Instrument Corporation.

-The Korg Kaoss Pad is a small touchpad MIDI controller, sampler, and effects processor for audio and musical instruments, made by Korg.
-The Kaoss Pad's touchpad can be used to control its internal effects engine, which can be applied to a line-in signal or to samples recorded from the line-in.
+The Korg Kaoss Pad is a small MIDI controller, sampler, and effects processor for audio and musical instruments.
+The Kaoss Pad's touchpad can be used to control its internal effects engine, which can be applied to a line-in signal or to samples.
 Effects types include pitch shifting, distortion, filtering, wah-wah, tremolo, flanging, delay, reverberation, auto-panning, gating, phasing, and ring modulation.

-The Kaoss Pad can also be used as a MIDI controller.